 We are only human and can only do so much without breaking down or wearing ourselves out.
 Hustle is good when done with intention, but too much work can be bad for our health, relationships, and overall well being.
 Working without a break can lead to stress, overwhelm, and shutting down completely.
 I’m sure you’ve been there too — I think we all have at some point and we know it isn’t fun.
 But we can avoid that place altogether by stepping away and coming up for air.

 Sometimes we are just overwhelmed by all the noise that’s out there and we just need to look away.
-You don’t have to take off an entire month; even a week would do you good.
 It’s the process of looking up from the computer or camera or whatever creative work that is in front of you and taking a deep breath.
 It’s about getting inspired by the things that are actually in front of you and remember why you do what you do.
 Taking a break allows you to recharge and refocus so you can hit the ground running again when get back to it.

 How you can do it

 The first time I took an extended break from my business was when I decided to take a maternity leave with my second baby.
-And while I could have done it better, I realized the importance of taking a break and what it did for me and my business while I was gone.
+Then I did it again with my third.
+I realized the importance of taking a break and what it did for me and my business while I was gone.
 It might seem intimidating to step away from your business completely for any amount of time, but I promise it is possible – all it takes is a little planning a preparation.